Exporting or moving high risk food and feed of non-animal origin to the EU or Northern Ireland from 1 January 2021

 - laboratory analytical report

-Currently, points of entry in NI can accept the original official certificate within 10 working days of the arrival of your consignment, so long as you have supplied the documents on TRACES.
+Points of entry in Northern Ireland can accept the original official certificate within 10 working days of the arrival of your consignment, so long as you have supplied the documents on TRACES.
 This is a temporary measure because of COVID-19 so you should check with the BCP or point of entry for their specific arrangements.

 The BCP or point of entry will carry out checks, which may include: